malmostad/wag-v4/index.md

 # Web Application Guidelines

-Version 4 for The City of Malmö's external web {:.preamble}
+Version 4 for City of Malmö's external and internal web applications.
+{:.preamble}

 ## Our Web Presence